bzarr/TUM-CONTROL/Prediction_Models/README.md

 \arctan\left((l_r \cdot \dot{\psi} - v_\text{lat}) /v_\text{lon}\right)
 \end{aligned}
 $$

-The tire sideslip angle formula has a singularity issue with longitudinal velocity \cite{smith1995effects}.
+The tire sideslip angle formula has a singularity issue with longitudinal velocity.
 To address this, we assume that the tire sideslip angle is negligible at low velocities, avoiding the need for two different models.

 The longitudinal forces are defined as following:

 $$
 \begin{aligned}
 Fx_f &= - Fr_f \\
 Fx_r &= F_d  - Fr_r  - F_\text{aero}\\
 \end{aligned}
 $$

 Here, the driving force at the wheel is defined as $ F_d = m \cdot a$ and the rolling resistance forces [2] are defined as
 $Fr_{\{f,r\}} = fr \cdot F_{z,{\{f,r\}}}$.
 The rolling constant $f_r$ is defined as $fr = fr_0 + fr_1 \cdot \frac{v}{100} + fr_4 \cdot \left(\frac{v}{100}\right)^4$, where $v$ represents the absolute velocity in km/h [2].
 The aerodynamic force is calculated as $F_\text{aero} = 0.5\cdot \rho \cdot S \cdot Cd \cdot v_\text{lon}^2 $ [2] and $F_{z,\{f/r\}}$ represents the vertical static tire load at the front and rear axles $F_{z,{\{f,r\}}} = \frac{m \cdot g \cdot l_{\{r,f\}}}{l_f + l_r}$.